Welcome to the website of the Heathrow Strategic Planning Group.

 HSPG was formed in 2015 to jointly shape the proposed expansion of Heathrow airport, regardless of individual members' support or opposition to it.
 Our current focus is recovery from the Covid 19 pandemic and downturn, to ensure local communities and businesses reliant on the airport can quickly get back on their feet, whilst ensuring a better environment is also created.

 The Group works constructively with but is independent of Heathrow Airport Limited (HAL) or any other promoters, and of Government.

 HSPG is an informal joint working (unincorporated) partnership and Slough Borough Council is the accountable body for the small Core Team of technical and administrative staff who service the Group.
 See About Us for details of membership organisations and further information.

-HSPG has produced an Joint Spatial Planning Framework (JSPF) – a sub-regional scale strategic vision and action plan for the sustainable development of the sub-region that responds to the opportunities and challenges presented by Heathrow Airport Ltd’s expansion proposals, prepared in line with the government’s Airports National Policy Statement (ANPS) which supports construction of a new Northwest Runway at Heathrow before 2030.
+HSPG has produced an Joint Spatial Planning Framework (JSPF) – a sub-regional scale strategic vision and action plan for the sustainable development of the sub-region that responds to the opportunities and challenges presented by Heathrow Airport Ltd’s expansion proposals, although has relevance to the airport as existing.
 The JSPF, supporting documents and an important Position Statement can be read here.

 For further information and publications

 Access to the site is available to anyone.